TERREMEMBER/znbase/docs/content/latest/secure/authorization/column-level-security.md

 ## Step 4b.
 Restrict column access using `GRANT`

-Instead of creating views, YugabyteDB supports column level permissions, where users can be provided access to select columns in a table using `GRANT` command.
+Instead of creating views, ZNbaseDB supports column level permissions, where users can be provided access to select columns in a table using `GRANT` command.

 Considering the above example, instead of creating a new view, `ybadmin` user can be provided with permissions to view all columns except salary and account_number like below.

 ```
-yugabyte=> \c yugabyte yugabyte;
+ZNbase=> \c ZNbase ZNbase;
-You are now connected to database "yugabyte" as user "yugabyte".
+You are now connected to database "ZNbase" as user "ZNbase".

-yugabyte=# grant select (empno, ename, address) on employees to ybadmin;
+ZNbase=# grant select (empno, ename, address) on employees to ybadmin;
 GRANT
 ```